 - Mixing the flour, salt, and vegetable oil in a bowl is the first step in making tortillas.
 The mixture is then supplemented with water, and everything is combined until a dough forms.

-- The dough should then be kneaded for about 5 minutes, or until soft, on a lightly dusted surface.
+- The dough should then be kneaded on a lightly dusted surface for about 5 minutes or until soft.

-- After that, it should be covered with a fresh kitchen towel and about 15 minutes to rest.
+- After that, it should be covered with a fresh kitchen towel and rest for about 15 minutes.

-- After the dough has rested, it can be cut into smaller pieces, and each piece needs to be rolled out as thinly as possible.
+- After the dough has rested, it can be cut into smaller pieces, and each must be rolled out as thinly as possible.

-- Then, cook each of these small, flat portions for about 1-2 minutes on each side, or until golden brown, in a frying pan cooked over medium heat.
+- Then, cook these small, flat portions on each side for about 1-2 minutes, or until golden brown, in a frying pan cooked over medium heat.

 How Are Burritos Served?

 The burrito’s fillings represent the other difference.
-Burritos are heartier and commonly contain a combination of meat, rice, beans, cheese, and other ingredients, in contrast to wraps, which typically contain light, salad-like fillings.
+Burritos are heartier and commonly contain a combination of meat, rice, beans, cheese, and other ingredients, unlike wraps, which typically have light, salad-like fillings.
 These meat and cheese fillings are placed on a tortilla wrap, which is tightly wrapped to keep the fillings inside so they won’t spill out when you bite into them.

 The burrito is frequently rolled, wrapped in foil, and baked to a warm consistency.
-If no aluminum foil is used, the burrito can be heated, and any cheese that may be inside melted on a skillet.
-Burritos, along with sides and condiments like guacamole, salsa, and crema, are commonly served.
+If no aluminum foil is used, the burrito can be heated, and any cheese inside may melt on a skillet.
+Burritos, sides, and condiments like guacamole, salsa, and crema are commonly served.
 (Read Do Uncrustables Need To Be Refrigerated Or Frozen)

 Popular Burrito Fillings?